We make the difference

 Robots that load and unload trucks have also improved shipping.
 ATLS robots save people time by loading and unloading cars with boxes and containers.
 Rollers, longer forks, and skids make these devices faster.

 Automating the loading and unloading of trucks reduces turnaround time and product waste caused by human mistakes.
-Loading and unloading usually takes time.
-These solutions reduce that time, which makes the supply line work better.
+Loading and unloading usually take time.
+These solutions reduce that time, which improves the supply line.

 • Autonomous Distribution